Hulk Hogan: Second return to WWF/WWE (2002–2003)

-After his loss to Lesnar, Hogan went on a brief hiatus before returning on the January 23, 2003, episode of SmackDown!, dropping the remaining components of his "Hollywood" persona.
-He faced The Rock again at No Way Out on February 23, losing the match.
-At WrestleMania XIX on March 30, Hogan defeated Vince McMahon in a street fight billed as "20 years in the making."
-Following this, Hogan adopted a masked alter ego named Mr. America after McMahon tried to force him out of the WWE.
-Despite McMahon's attempts to prove Mr. America's identity, the masked wrestler continued to appear through May and June, including a victory over "Rowdy" Roddy Piper at Judgment Day.
+After his loss to Lesnar, Hogan went on a brief hiatus before returning on the January 23, 2003.
+He dropped the "Hollywood" name and went by simply Hulk Hogan, but continued to use Voodoo Child as his entrance music.
+Hogan faced The Rock again at No Way Out on February 23, losing the match.
+At WrestleMania XIX on March 30, Hogan defeated Vince McMahon in a street fight billed as "20 years in the making".

+After WrestleMania XIX, Hogan adopted a masked alter ego named Mr. America, after McMahon tried to force him out of the WWE.
+Despite McMahon's attempts to prove Mr. America's identity, the masked wrestler continued to appear through May and June, including a victory over "Rowdy" Roddy Piper at Judgment Day on May 18.
 Mr. America's final appearance was on the June 26 episode of SmackDown! in a six-man tag team match, as he teamed with Brock Lesnar and Kurt Angle against Big Show and The World's Greatest Tag Team (Charlie Haas and Shelton Benjamin) in a losing effort.
 The following week, Hogan quit WWE due to creative frustrations, unhappy with the payoffs for his matches after his comeback under the Mr. America gimmick.
-On the July 3 episode of SmackDown!, McMahon aired footage of Hogan unmasking after the June 26 episode of SmackDown! and "fired" him on-screen, though Hogan had already left the company.
+On the July 3 episode of SmackDown!, McMahon aired footage of Hogan unmasking after the June 26 episode of SmackDown! and "fired" him on-screen, although Hogan had already left the company.